closup/process-xbrl/README.md

 5. You can test the functionality by uploading the sample file where prompted on the app: `static/input_files/samples/Clayton_sample.xlsx`

 ## Running into issues?
 There may be an issue with FLASK_SECRET_KEY.
-If you are running into issues, generate a .env key and set the FLASK_SECRET_KEY to a 32 character string that can be generated via `python -c "import secrets; print(secrets.token_hex(16))"`.
+If you are running into issues, generate a .env file and set the FLASK_SECRET_KEY to a 32 character string that can be generated via `python -c "import secrets; print(secrets.token_hex(16))"`.

 ## File structure